-Galmington Dragons FC Constitution
+Galmington Dragons Constitution

 The club shall be called Galmington Dragons F.C.